seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 ============

-This document is the central repository for all information pertaining to exception handling in LLVM.
-It describes the format that LLVM exception handling information takes, which is useful for those interested in creating front-ends or dealing directly with the information.
+This document is the central repository for all information pertaining to exception handling in LLVM37.
+It describes the format that LLVM37 exception handling information takes, which is useful for those interested in creating front-ends or dealing directly with the information.
 Further, this document provides specific examples of what exception handling information is used for in